alottabits/boardfarm-bdd/README.md

 -   **Reuse Existing Steps:** Before writing a new function, check if an existing step definition can be reused.
 -   **Interact with Devices:** Use the `pytest-boardfarm` fixtures (e.g., `CPE`, `ACS`, `WAN`) to interact with the devices in the testbed.
 -   **Use Type Hinting:** Adhere to the project standard of using Python type hints for all fixtures and function arguments to ensure code quality.

+All the step definitions collected in the `./tests/step_defs/` folder are generated using LLM's based on the BDD scenarios and the Boardfarm API specification.

 ### 5. (optional) Install Boardfarm from Local Source